 Belgian Circuit des Ardennes Race (1902)

-The Belgian Circuit des Ardennes Race produced one of Vanderbilt’s most impressive driving efforts in his racing career.
+The Belgian Circuit des Ardennes Race, held on July 31, 1902, produced one of Vanderbilt’s most impressive driving efforts in his racing career.
 Vanderbilt drove against 75 other entries to finish third.
 Two of the best drivers in the world finished ahead of him, Charles Jarrott in a Panhard and Fernand Gabriel in a Mors identical to Willie K’s.
 Vanderbilt marveled at winner Jarrott’s daring when he said, “I saw Jarrott, who was coming at a daredevil pace, take hair-raising chances of being shouldered into a ditch.”

 Vanderbilt, who received some nasty lacerations a week earlier when thrown from a 60 horsepower Renault, admitted to some timidity at the start.
 But competition rekindled his spirit and he soon recovered his form.
 He was forced to stop five times for water, as a vandal had tampered with both his radiator and his gear shifter.
 The damaged gear shifter made it difficult to select gears, and it had to be secured with a rope to maintain fourth gear.